First webinar of 2021: Soil in Your Home Garden, Tuesday, January 26, 2021, 6:00–7:30 pm. SIGN UP NOW to receive the Zoom webinar link. Free!

-Due to the current COVID-19 shelter-in-place, our Great Tomato Plant Sales, talks, and Ask-a-Master Gardener tables at Farmers Markets are all canceled through May 31, 2020.
-As our plans evolve, we will post updates on our calendar.
+Due to the current COVID-19 shelter-in-place, our plant sales, talks, and Ask-a-Master Gardener tables at Farmers Markets are all canceled through April 30, 2021.
+As our plans evolve, we will post updates here and on our calendar.

 It's official...with a tip of the hat to Antioch's historic Rivertown District, our East County demonstration garden, formerly named Mangini Garden, is now called Rivertown Demonstration Garden.

 Advice to Grow By...Ask Us!

 UC Master Gardener advice and problem diagnosis services are available year-round!
 For problem diagnosis and answers to your gardening questions, contact our Help Desk.
 The Help Desk is open 50 weeks of the year, Monday through Thursday, from 9:00 am to Noon (closed winter holidays).
 3/17/20: Due to the current COVID-19 Shelter-in-Place, our Master Gardeners are working remotely—

 - Email us at email@example.com.

 - Include your name, phone number and city (plant advice depends on local conditions!).